build-your-own-internet/byoi/future/name-resolution/002-nr-host-synchronization/README.md

 hosts:          files mdns4_minimal [NOTFOUND=return] dns
 ```

-What looks different now?
 Let's look at what each of these is doing; a couple of them will be review:

 * `files`: Is there an entry for this hostname in a local file?
 In UNIX based systems that file would be `/etc/hosts`.
 * `mdns4_minimal`: can this name be resolved using a multicast resolver?
 This is specific to resolving hostnames in the local network.